Validating mobile app interventions through online research studies

 The app engages users with their medicines schedule.
-It creates a safe game experience for documenting how they interact with their medicines including non-compliance reasoning and aggregating this with mood snapshots and integrated with Fitbit to collect data regarding activity, sleep and heart rate.
-This data is sent in real-time to our MediMerge web platform, where it is processed and visualised.
+It creates a safe environment for documenting how they interact with their medicines and aggregates this with mood snapshots and Fitbit data regarding activity, sleep and heart rate.
+This data is sent in real-time to our web platform, where it is processed and visualised.
 This can then be reviewed by the patient’s clinician at their regular appointments.

-The game experience engages users and enables them to log information about their medicines without it feeling like a chore, and encouraging logging of all information including non-adherence.
+The game experience engages users and enables them to log information about their medicines including non-adherence and reasoning.
 It gently nudges users to adhere to their prescribed medicines schedule through game experiences, rewards and competing with their peer-group.

-MAGE is currently undergoing a randomized control trial (RCT) with an NHS Health Trust in Northern Ireland and is due for completion end of March 2017.
-We aim to publish early interim results January 2017.
+MAGE is currently undergoing a randomized control trial (RCT) with an NHS Health Trust in Northern Ireland (United Kingdom).

-Team AppAttic have significant experience creating innovative tech solutions for complex problem domains, especially within connected health.
+AppAttic – soon to be known as Tytrait -have significant experience creating innovative tech solutions for complex problem domains, especially within connected health.